sampoorna/probabilistic-matrix-factorization/README.md

 =========

 Adapted PMF code to include linearly decreasing step size.
-Includes preprocessing Python script that can be adapted for any collaborative filtering dataset.
+Includes preprocessing Python script that can be adapted for most collaborative filtering dataset.

 Model:
 ------